 Pelvic Reconstructive Surgery FAQs

 Dr. Ali Ghomi is a board-certified gynecologic surgeon with extensive experience diagnosing and treating pelvic prolapse.
 To help patients better understand prolapse and pelvic reconstructive surgery, Dr. Ghomi has provided this list of frequently asked questions.
-If you have further questions or would like to request an appointment at our office in Wayne, NJ, call (973) 754-4093 today!
+If you have further questions or would like to request an appointment at our urogynecology office in North Jersey, call (862) 657-3150 today!

 What is Pelvic Floor Reconstruction Surgery?